davidtchiu/davidtchiu.github.io/teaching/cs161/lab5.circleDrawer/index.md

     - But how do you get a `Circle`'s radius?
 An easy way is to go into `Circle` source code and making the `diameter` *public* instead of *private*.
 However this is usually considered prohibitive because it exposes `diameter` to unwanted changes.
 You should instead add a method in the `Circle` class that simply returns its `diameter`.
     - Again, test this out.
 Ahem -- if your Circle's diameter is say, **41**, it *should* be drawn.
 If you just can't get yours to draw, write some code to print out the calculated radius.
 Are you falling victim to integer divide?

 6. Go back in the `CircleDrawer` class. **Add a method** called `drawLarger()` that draws only the larger of the two circles.
 The smaller one should be hidden.
 If there's a tie, then you should draw both of them.
+    - Beware of null pointer exceptions!

 7. **Add a method** in `CircleDrawer` called `sizeRatio()` that returns the ratio of the two circle's diameters as a `double`.
 If one circle has a diameter of 10 and another has a diameter of 3, then this method returns 0.333...
 You should always divide the smaller diameter by the larger.

    - Now, if *either* circle is `null` then you can simply return 1 in this method.
+   - Are you getting a zero when you're expecting to get a fraction?
+It could be due to integer divide...

 8. **Add a method** in `CircleDrawer` called `addCircle()` that inputs a `Circle` object, and it doesn't return.
 This method must first first erase both `Circles` (Yep, just call `eraseCircles()` instead re-writing all that code).
 Now:
     - If *either* of the two circles are `null`, then simply assign the new `Circle` to that field.